Cowboys get Penn St LB Micah Parsons after trade with Eagles

 Cowboys get Penn St LB Micah Parsons after trade with EaglesNew

-FRISCO, Texas (AP) — The Dallas Cowboys have selected Penn State linebacker Micah Parsons with the 12th overall pick in the NFL draft.
+FRISCO, Texas (AP) — The Dallas Cowboys selected Penn State linebacker Micah Parsons with the 12th overall pick in the NFL draft.
 They traded down two spots in a deal with NFC East rival Philadelphia.
 The Cowboys picked up a third-round pick from the Eagles in the trade, the 84th overall selection.
 The deal gives Dallas three picks in the third round.
-Dallas made the move down after two cornerbacks the club was targeting at No. 10 were taken.
-South Carolina’s Jaycee Horn went eighth to Carolina, and Patrick Surtain II of Alabama ninth to Denver.
+Defense figures to remain the focus for the Cowboys on the second day of the draft.